zhuodannychen/Portfolio-Optimization/README.md

 ```
 ## Introduction
 Assuming you have $100 and there are _N_ assets, how much money should you put into each asset to generate maximum profit?
 The Modern Portfolio Theorem refers to a tradeoff between risk and return.
 How can we allocate capital to maximize the returns given a certain level of risk?
-Similarily, how can we minimize risk given a certain level of return?
+Similarly, how can we minimize risk given a certain level of return?
 There is no unique solution, but rather, a set of solutions that form what is called the efficient frontier.
 ## Monte Carlo Simulation
 In our simulation, we use the following sectors: Technology, Consumers, Industrial, Materials, Financials, Energy, and Healthcare.
 ```python